UGR-IntelligentSystemsGroup/DeepQ-Planning/README.md

 # PlanningWithSubgoals

 This project implements a planning-based agent which learns to select goals using Deep Q-Learning.
 We have applied it to play videogames included in the [GVGAI](http://www.gvgai.net/) framework.
-For more information about the project, please refer to the following [Workshop Publication](https://drive.google.com/file/d/1GV-fPLIFe1nHtM56OA3SPpAfENkmjOKv/view).
-A paper with a more recent version of our work has been accepted for the [CAEPIA](https://caepia20-21.uma.es/) Conference and will be linked here once published.
+For more information about the project, please refer to the following [conference publication](https://link.springer.com/chapter/10.1007/978-3-030-85713-4_3).
+A more complete and recent version of our work has been accepted for publication at the Journal Expert Systems with Applications.
+Once it is published, it will be linked here.

+This code has been uploaded to CodeOcean as the following [capsule](https://doi.org/10.24433/CO.0078557.v1).
+Before downloading and executing our code, please take a look at it, as it will probably help you understand how our code works.

-This project has been partially funded by the Spanish MICINN R\&D Project Ref.
-RTI2018-098460-B-I00.
+This project has been partially funded by the Spanish MINECO R&D Project RTI2018-098460-B-I00 and EU FEDER Funds.

 ## Requirements